Our family recently spent a weekend exploring the myriad things to do in Augusta Ga and we had a BALL!

 Complimentary Wi-Fi was available in the hotel, including our room.
 Huge plus!

 P.I.
 Bar and Grill is located on the main floor.
 We visited here for drinks (a la Styrofoam cups) during our pool visit.
 I even had Champagne!
-We also enjoyed a wonderful breakfast buffet (kids 5 and under eat free.)
+We also enjoyed a wonderful breakfast buffet.
 We loved sitting on the wrap-around porch for breakfast.
 It felt like a classic southern meal!

 Partridge Inn is everything I love in a hotel.
 It is historic and modern.
 It has spacious rooms with family-friendly amenities, a pool for play, great access to all the attractions, and a sweet southern staff.

-Now that you’re settled, make your way to Broad Street – the “main street” in downtown Augusta and only about a 10 minute ride.
-Grab dinner at The Bees Knees.
-If there is one place you must eat at in Augusta, it is here.
-Delicious tapas, a creative drink menu, an eclectic vibe, exposed brick walls and wooden benches, plus they have a heart for local and sustainable food.
+Now that you’re settled, make your way to Broad Street – the “main street” in downtown Augusta and only about a 10-minute ride.
+Grab dinner at Noble Jones.

 There’s a delicious breakfast buffet at the hotel, and the patio is a lovely place to enjoy it…but save that for Sunday!
 It’s Saturday, so hit the Saturday Market at the River.
-You’ll find coffee, cinnamon buns and so much more.
+You’ll find coffee, cinnamon buns, shrimp and grits, empanadas, and so much more.

 As we walked closer to the river, the boys picked out a lemonade…not fresh squeezed, but fresh PRESSED.
 It was squished with a hydraulic press…imPRESSive!
 We also found a vendor selling neat portable Disc Golf cages, and picked up a putter.

-After that, we walked down the river for a while, enjoying the quiet.
-At the amphitheater, the boys climbed up and down and up and down the giant stairs.
-I could not have asked for a better place for them to expel some energy.
+After that, we walked down the river for a while, enjoying the live music on the river stage.
+We made our way a couple of blocks down to the amphitheater, the boys climbed up and down and up and down the giant stairs.

-Once you’re filled on Augusta’s local yummies, drive to the Augusta Canal National Heritage Area for a tour of the museum and a boat cruise down the Augusta Canal.
+Once you’re filled with Augusta’s local yummies, drive to the Augusta Canal National Heritage Area for a tour of the interpretive center and a boat cruise down the Augusta Canal.
 There are sometimes large groups from camps or schools, so making a reservation is a great idea.

 The Augusta Canal, built in 1845 as a source of power, water and transportation, is the only intact industrial canal in the American South in continuous use.
 There are two amazing things you need to know about the Augusta Canal: It was dug by hand.
 TWICE!
 How??
 Why??
 Well, don’t look at me; I’m not giving it away!
 Plus, the story is too incredible, and I wouldn’t do it justice.
 The Augusta Canal National Heritage Area is where you need to go!